 Increasing and Decreasing Functions

-Before explaining Increasing and decreasing function, let us understand what functions are.
+Before explaining the increasing and decreasing function along with monotonicity, let us understand what functions are.
 A function is basically a relation between input and output such that, each input is related to exactly one output.

 Test for increasing and decreasing functions

 Let us now use derivative of a function to determine the behaviour of a function.
 To test the monotonicity of a function \( f \), we first calculate it’s derivative \( f’ \).
 There is a small catch here.
 Before starting the test, make sure that is continuous in the interval \( [a, b] \) and differentiable in \( (a, b)\).
 So, for all of the four cases discussed in previous heading, we have tests as: